 As the kids investigate Lily’s disappearance they become increasingly suspicious of a cult-like Christian group that is very vocal in opposing LGBTQ+ rights.

 I appreciated the issues O’Donoghue incorporates throughout her narrative.
 We have characters who are discriminated against for not being white or for not conforming to one gender.
-Lily wears a hearing aid, which is probably another reason why her classmates bully or exclude her, Maeve’s sister is gay, Roe is exploring his gender identity.
+Lily wears a hearing aid, which is probably another reason why her classmates bully or exclude her, Maeve’s sister is gay, Roe is exploring his gender expression (and possibly his gender identity?).
 As inclusivity goes, this novel is beautifully inclusive.
-Maeve, who is white, cis, straight, and from a possibly middle-class family, is called out for being insensitive or naive when it comes to discrimination.
+Maeve, who is white, cis, straight (?), and from a possibly middle-class family, is called out for being insensitive or naive when it comes to discrimination.
 She’s also somewhat self-centred, in an angsty sort of way, and this too is pointed out by other characters.
 Fiona also makes a point of reminding Maeve not to make other people’s oppression all about herself.

 While I appreciated her growth, I still struggled to sympathise or like her.
 I found Roe and Fiona to be much more likeable and interesting characters.
 Maeve was the classic ‘I’m not beautiful like x or intelligent like y’ self-pitying kind of gall.
 She was boring and sounded much younger than her allegedly sixteen years of life.
 Which brings to my next ‘criticism’: there is a discrepancy between the tone and content of this novel.
 The tone, which is mainly created by Maeve’s direct narration, would have been more suited to a middle-grade book while her narrative’s content—the issues and discussions that came up in the story—are more tailored towards a YA audience.
 Both Maeve and the other sixteen-year olds sounded like they were twelve a lot of the time.
 Which made it weird when things like sex came up.